 - more trains stopping at Braystones and Nethertown – although request stops, only four trains a day will stop on weekdays despite these villages losing their bus service

-- better and newer trains – we mostly have either Sprinter diesel trains or now even older and slower locomotive hauled carriages (though these are comfortable and with a good view despite access being a problem)
+- better and newer trains – we mostly have either Sprinter diesel trains or now even older and slower locomotive hauled carriages (though these are comfortable and with a good view despite access being a problem) – we are promised all refurbished diesel units by December 2019

 - improved toilets at Sellafield – there is currently a single antiquated toilet for this busy station